charlie890414/Sorting-Algorithm-Visualizor/SoftwareArchitecture/SoftwareArchitecture.md

 Implementation: use _CurrentGameStatus_ read data from the _EpisodeData_.
 And call function _Draw_.
 4. Draw
 Uses: each time refresh the status, then you need to call this function.
 Implementation: draw picture on pane by reading data from _CurrentGameStatus_.
 5. NextSatus
 Uses: go to next status when playing game.
-Implementation: read data from _CurrentGameStatus_, compute next status by Physic Engine, and store result to _CurrentGameStatus_.s
+Implementation: read data from _CurrentGameStatus_, compute next status by Physic Engine, and store result to _CurrentGameStatus_.
 WARNING: THIS FUNCTION IS HARD TO CODE.